tnaums/komagataella/README.md

 Steps to install and run your project.

 ## Usage
 Example files are included in `data/`.
-Each file is placed inside of unique folder; for example: `data/pTAN121/pTAN121.fa`.
+Each file is placed inside of a unique folder; for example: `data/pTAN121/pTAN121.fa`.
 New files can be added similarly.
 The DNA sequence fasta files must end in either `*.fa` or `*.fasta`.

 To run the program, type `python3 main.py`.
 This will launch an interactive menu.